Erie Indemnity Company (ERIE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2003 Listed on NASDAQ Became a publicly traded company, increasing its visibility and access to capital.
+2003 Listed on NASDAQ Became a publicly traded company, increasing access to capital and visibility.

 Erie Indemnity Company (ERIE) Ownership Structure